RIKEN-RCCS/lens3/doc/user-guide.md

 Lens3 prohibits accesses to the "/" of the bucket namespace, because the bucket namespace is shared by multiple users (and MinIO processes).

+## Glossary

+* __Pool__: A management unit of S3 buckets.
+It corresponds to a single MinIO instance.

+## Changes from v1.1

+* A support for bucket host-style naming is dropped.